 Your Pursuit boat is equipped with DC and AC electrical systems.
 The DC system draws current from onboard batteries.
-The AC system is energized by the shore power while at dockside.
-If the boat is equipped with the optional inverter then the grill and 110 V. outlet in the entertainment center draws power from the inverter.
-See inverter section for more information.
+The AC system can draw current from either shore power outlets at dockside, the optional inverter or the optional generator.

 Electrical schematics are included in this manual to assist technicians in servicing the electrical systems.
 Pursuit recommends you take your boat to an authorized Pursuit dealer for service or installation of additional electrical equipment.
 Pursuit reserves the right to modify or update the electrical system at any time without notice to the consumer or obligation to make updates to boats built prior to the change.